rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 ie. each node combines the secret with its node id to produce the key to encrypt data it sends.

-## Encryption of Packets ##
+## Encryption of Messages ##

 The protocol uses Authenticated Encryption with Additional Data using ChaCha20-Poly1305[2].

-Each packet contains a header and a body.
+Each message contains a header and a body.
 The header consists of:

 * `length`: a 4-byte little-endian field indicating the size of the unencrypted body.
-* `count`: an 8-byte little-endian field indicating the number of non-authenticate packets sent so far.
+* `count`: an 8-byte little-endian field indicating the number of non-authenticate messages sent so far.
-* `acknowledge`: an 8-byte little-endian field indicating the number of non-authenticate packets received and processed so far.
+* `acknowledge`: an 8-byte little-endian field indicating the number of non-authenticate messages received and processed so far.

-The 20-byte header for each packet is encrypted separately (resulting in a 36 byte header, when the authentication tag is appended), to offer additional protection from traffic analysis.
+The 20-byte header for each message is encrypted separately (resulting in a 36 byte header, when the authentication tag is appended), to offer additional protection from traffic analysis.

 The body also has a 16-byte authentication tag appended.

-Nonces are 64-bit little-endian numbers, which MUST begin at 0 and MUST be incremented after each encryption (ie. twice per packet), such that headers are encrypted with even nonces and the packet bodies encrypted with odd nonces.
+Nonces are 64-bit little-endian numbers, which MUST begin at 0 and MUST be incremented after each encryption (ie. twice per message), such that headers are encrypted with even nonces and the message bodies encrypted with odd nonces.

-## Authentication Packet ##
+## Authentication Message ##

 Once the shared secret has been exchanged, the identity of the peer has still not been authenticated.
-The first packet sent MUST be an authentication packet:
+The first message sent MUST be an `authenticate` message:

 	message authenticate {
 	  // Which node this is.